World Kindness Day 2021

 Saturday, 13th November

-This year we will be holding a live World Kindness Day Virtual Assembly for primary schools on the morning of Friday 12th November (the day before World Kindness Day).
-We will also be releasing a brand new World Kindness Day Resource Packs for schools.
+This year we will be holding three live World Kindness Day Virtual Assemblies for primary schools on Friday 12th November (the day before World Kindness Day).
+We will also be releasing a brand new World Kindness Day Resource Pack for schools.
 Last year we worked with more than 1200 children on World Kindness Day, and we’re planning for 2021 to be even bigger!

 You can also follow us on Social Media to be the first to hear about new resources and events